jakub-jedrusiak/mars-ib-cat/README.md

 - **Feedback**: Immediate ✓/✗ indication
 - **Training Phase**: 3 randomized training items (no CAT impact)
 - **Mobile Responsive**: Optimized for phone/tablet viewing

-## Troubleshooting

-### Test Not Loading in Browser?

-1. **Check Browser Console**: Open DevTools (F12) and check for errors
-2. **Verify File Path**: Ensure the HTML file is accessible and not corrupted

-### Results Not Downloading?

-1. **Check Browser Settings**: Ensure downloads are allowed in your browser
-2. **Verify File Permissions**: Ensure the directory where downloads are saved is writable
-3. **Check Browser Console**: Look for errors related to file generation or download

-### LimeSurvey Integration Issues?

-1. **Verify Question Group Format**: Ensure the `.lsg` file is a valid LimeSurvey export
-2. **Check LimeSurvey Version**: Compatibility depends on your LimeSurvey version
-3. **Import Permissions**: Verify you have administrator privileges to import question groups
-4. **Check Import Logs**: Review LimeSurvey's import logs for specific error messages

-## Data Analysis

-### Understanding Results

-Results are provided in JSON format with the following key metrics:

-- **Theta**: Final ability estimate (typically -4 to +4)
-  - Higher values indicate higher inductive reasoning ability
-- **SEM**: Standard Error of Measurement
-  - Lower values indicate more precise measurement
-  - SEM < 0.3 = narrow confidence interval, good precision
-- **Reliability**: Reliability coefficient (1 - SEM²)
-  - Reliability > 0.8 = measurement is reliable and suitable for analysis
-- **Item Count**: Number of test items administered (excluding training items)

-### Using Downloaded JSON Data

-1. Open the downloaded JSON file in a text editor or data analysis software
-2. Extract the metrics (theta, SEM, reliability, itemCount) for individual-level analysis
-3. Review the `responses` array for detailed item-by-item performance data
-4. Import into statistical software (R, Python, SPSS) for group-level analysis

-### LimeSurvey Data

-When using LimeSurvey integration:

-1. Response data is automatically stored in LimeSurvey's survey response table
-2. Export responses via LimeSurvey's standard export function (CSV/Excel)
-3. Results include all theta, SEM, reliability, and itemCount fields
-4. Combine with other survey questions for integrated data analysis

 ## Example Response Data